grovetools/grove-gemini/docs/02-examples.md

         gemapi cache tui
         ```

     *   **Query Local Logs**: The `query local` command reads logs stored on the local machine.
+This command displays a table of requests made in the last hour.

         ```bash
         gemapi query local --hours 1
         ```
-        This command displays a table of requests made in the last hour.

-    *   **Query Billing Data**: The `query billing` command can read cost data from a BigQuery billing export, which requires a one-time setup in a GCP account.
+    *   **Query Billing Data**: The `query billing` command can read cost data from a BigQuery billing export.
+This requires a one-time setup in a GCP account to export billing data to a BigQuery table.

         ```bash
         gemapi query billing \